mirzawaqasahmed/f5-big-iq-lab/docs/class1/module2/lab1.rst

 Lab 2.1: Built-in templates
 ---------------------------
 BIG-IQ will be delivered with default built-in templates.
 Those templates cannot be modified but they can be cloned.
-They can be used to deploy various type of application.
+They can be used to deploy various type of applications.
 The default templates will be displayed only after at least 1 BIG-IP device is managed by BIG-IQ.

 Below default built-in templates delivered with BIG-IQ 6.0: